-Best is to store the muffins at room temperature for up to 2 days.
-Also, you can freeze the muffins baked.
+The best is to store the muffins at room temperature for up to 2 days.
+Also, you can freeze the baked muffins.
 Place the muffins in a freezable muffin bag or container and freeze for up to 2 months.
-When ready to eat, remove from the freezer and remove it from the bag/container.
+When ready to eat, remove it from the freezer from the bag/container.
 Next, allow reaching room temperature.

 Here are some more fun recipes you might enjoy: